Rational points on K3 surfaces of degree 2: K3 surfaces of degree 2 with Picard number 1 and infinitely many rational points

 In this equation, the constant term and the coefficient of $y$ are zero (by our previous choice of the coefficients of $x^6, x^5y$ and $x^5z$), and since the coefficients of $x^4y^2, x^4z^2$ and $x^4yz$ in $f$ are also fixed to be $\frac{7}{73}, \frac{49}{73}, \frac{35}{73}$, respectively, $y^2$ has coefficient 1.
 This means that the point $(y,z,w)=(0,0,0)$ or, in projective coordinates, the point $P\coloneqq [1:0:0:0]$, is a double point in $C_X$.
-Therefore, by Bézout's theorem, there is at least another point in the intersection of the sextic curve $B_X$ and the line $\ell$ and at most five.
 Generically, $B_X$ and $\ell$ intersect at exactly five points over $\overline{\QQ}$.
 To see this, recall that a polynomial has repeated roots if and only if its discriminant is zero, and this is a closed condition.
 Since the intersection of $\ell$ with the $B_X$ yields a degree 6 polynomial with a double root at $P$, dividing by the factor corresponding to the double root yields a degree 4 polynomial $g$.
 The open condition of the polynomial $g$ having no repeated roots is equivalent to $\ell$ intersecting the $B_X$ at $P$ and four other distinct points.